 Software sales jobs are in demand at software companies across the world, providing job opportunities for those with the right skills and knowledge.
 While there are many openings for sales reps, breaking into software sales is not always easy.

 Software as a service (SaaS) companies tend to prefer candidates with past sales experience.
 They also favor those with a college education and knowledge of the technologies that they sell.
-If you lack experience and tech background, figuring out how to get into software sales becomes more of a challenge.
+If you lack experience and tech background, figuring out how to get into tech sales becomes more of a challenge.
 Use the following 11 steps to get into software sales and start making more money!

 Many SaaS companies only hire sales representatives with college degrees.
 Depending on the company, you may need at least a bachelor’s degree to qualify for an entry-level sales job.
 A master’s degree is often necessary for senior positions, such as sales manager or VP of sales.